Scholarships and Programs Available for Use by Students

 - Reside in Florida for tuition purposes.

-Interested candidates should review the flyer and complete an application.
-They may submit their application, recommendation letters, and 1 page essay to Dr. Garner in person or via email.
+Interested candidates should review the PDF for the Ashland-Hercules Scholarship Flyer and complete the provided PDF of the application.
+They may submit their application, recommendation letters, and 1 page essay to Dr. Wurtz in person or via email.

 The Carolyn and Kenneth Shacter Scholarship